martinthomson/escape-report/draft-thomson-escape-report.md

 on another site, it also provides the browser with a packaged copy of the target content, signed by the origin of the target content.
 In effect, the referring page provides a cache for the target page's content.
-If navigation to one of those links occurs, having the Web Package enables the browser to display that content as though it were acquired from the server for the target page – even though it came from a different server.
+If navigation to one of those links occurs, having the Web Package gives a browser the assurance that the cache didn't change the content, so it can treat that content as if it were acquired directly from the server for the target page – even though it came from a different server.
 In many cases, this results in significantly lower perceived delay in displaying the target page.

 A vital characteristic of this technique is that the browser does not contact the target site before navigation.
 The browser does not make any requests to